Clicky

 This post may contain affiliate links.
 See my privacy policy for details.

-An imaginable combination of steam fried dried chow mein noodles, chocolate chips, peanuts and peanut butter, haystack cookies are actually an amazing, protein-rich treat.
+An unimaginable combination of steam fried dried chow mein noodles, chocolate chips, peanuts and peanut butter, haystack cookies are actually an amazing, protein-rich treat.
 So long as you can get past the weird ingredients list, they are surprisingly delicious!

 Looking for other peanut desserts that don’t require an oven, why not try making this Buckeye Recipe (Peanut Butter Balls)?
 Or these delicious Peanut Butter Marshmallow Squares / Confetti Bars!